mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

   runs fast.

-When the staged window is wider than the runtime window, comparecase subsets the staged target on the fly via `opts.startdate` / `opts.enddate` — no re-staging required.
+When the staged window is wider than the runtime window, comparecase subsets the staged target at read time via `opts.startdate` / `opts.enddate`.
+No re-staging is required.

 ## ESM-SnowMIP sites